German Christmas Markets: Everything You Need to Know

 The Christmas tree at the Christmas market in Dortmund is the tallest Christmas tree in Germany

-What’s your favourite Christmas market activity?
+What’s your favorite Christmas market activity?
 I’d love to hear your thoughts in the comments.

 11 Comments